 - type of inspection, ie plumbing, drainage, foundation, pre-slab, pre-line, etc.

-If Restricted Building Works (RBW) please provide the names of any relevant LBP’s including licence references
+If it is Restricted Building Works (RBW) please provide the names of any relevant Licensed Building Practitioners (LBP’s) including licence references

 How do I know if the inspection has been passed?

 At the end of all inspections, the outcome is recorded on the site inspection sheet and emailed to the nominated person.
 We recommend that the owner or an agent is on-site for inspections to make sure they understand the outcome.
 You might be asked to stop work or continue with conditions (conditional continuation) if the inspector fails the inspection or the work is non-compliant or unsafe.

 No plans and documentation on-site = No inspection.

 What if the inspection is not approved?

 If the inspection fails, the work that needs to be fixed will be recorded on the site inspection sheet.
 Another inspection will be needed to check the remedial work.
 In some cases work will have to stop, in others some work may be allowed to continue or an amendment might need to be applied for.
 If the work is not fixed to the satisfaction of the building officer, a Notice to Fix (NTF) could be issued.

 Building control officers may refuse to complete the inspection if the site is unsafe.

 What is a Notice to Fix (NTF)?

 An NTF is a formal notice issued by the BCA to say that some work hasn’t been done in line with the building consent or the Code/Act.
 If an NTF is issued you have to fix the issues within the given timeframe to stop further action being taken.
 Normally an NTF will be issued for serious or ongoing breaches.
 If an NTF is issued, documentation explaining the process will come with it.